> Skip to content

 A beautiful new Clothbound edition of Baldwin's ground-breaking novel, which established him as one of the great American writers of his time

 David, a young American in 1950s Paris, is waiting for his fiancée to return from vacation in Spain.
 But when he meets Giovanni, a handsome Italian barman, the two men are drawn into an intense affair.
-After three months David's fiancée returns and, denying his true nature, he rejects Giovanni for a 'safe' future as a married man.
-His decision eventually brings tragedy.
+After three months David's fiancée returns and, denying his sexuality, he rejects Giovanni for a 'safe' future as a married man — a decision that will bring tragedy, longing and regret.

 • Published: 5 November 2024